tonantzin-real/IDS_705_final_project/README.md

 ## Interpretation

 Final model choice should combine **ranking quality (AUC-PR)**, **operational load (% contacted)**, and **expected profit**, not accuracy alone.
 This repository implements that end-to-end: calibrated probabilities, profit-optimal thresholds on validation, and a clean held-out test comparison.

+Bootstrap results further reinforce that model selection should consider not only average performance but also the stability and reliability of outcomes under sampling variability.